UmairAalto/multiRAG/README.md

 # 📄 Multimodal Retrieval-Augmented Generation (RAG)

-This application serves as the core API for handling document uploads, processing PDF files, embedding document content into a vector database (Qdrant), and allowing users to ask questions based on the uploaded document.
+This project provides a full-stack RAG system with a FastAPI backend and a Streamlit frontend for interactive chat.
+The backend handles document uploads, processing PDF files, embedding document content into a vector database (Qdrant), and allowing users to ask questions based on the uploaded document.
+The frontend is a chat interface that also allows users to ask questions based on the uploaded documents and it.
 The AI model uses OpenAI's embeddings to generate intelligent responses from the document content.

 ### 🛠️ Features
  - **PDF Upload:** Upload PDF files to be processed and stored in a vector database (Qdrant) for querying.
  - **Question & Answer System:** Users can ask questions based on the content of the uploaded PDF.
  - **API Documentation:** Automatic API documentation available through Swagger at /docs.
+ - **Streamlit Chat Interface:** UI for interactive chat.
+Users can type questions, select the number of chunks to retrieve, choose a document collection, and view answers directly.
+The chat interface displays the assistant’s answers along with any retrieved image.

 ### 📦 Libraries Used
  - **FastAPI:** For building the web API.